 Q2: How can a rural artisan with no smartphone knowledge join ONDC?

-Artisans can join through Common Service Centers (CSCs) or via Self-Help Groups (SHGs) and FPOs that manage the digital listing on their behalf.
+Artisans can join through Common Service Centers (CSCs) or via Self-Help Groups (SHGs) and Farmer Producer Organizations (FPOs) that act as digital intermediaries on their behalf.

 Q3: Does ONDC help with international shipping?